sea212/QuantumRisc-VM-Build-Tools/documentation/source/creating_a_vm.rst

 * `Ubuntu 20.04 LTS setup iso <https://releases.ubuntu.com/20.04.1/ubuntu-20.04.1-desktop-amd64.iso>`__
 * `VM build tools <https://github.com/sea212/QuantumRisc-VM-Build-Tools/tree/master/build_tools>`__
 * >6GB RAM
-* >70GB hard disk space (~54GB for the VM, ~12GB to archive it)
+* >100GB hard disk space (~80GB for the VM, ~20GB to archive it)

 Preparing the VM
 ----------------

-Follow the instructions on `how to install Ubuntu 20.04 LTS <https://fossbytes.com/how-to-install-ubuntu-20-04-lts-virtualbox-windows-mac-linux/>`__, but instead of allocating 30GB of disk space, choose at least 60GB.
+Follow the instructions on `how to install Ubuntu 20.04 LTS <https://fossbytes.com/how-to-install-ubuntu-20-04-lts-virtualbox-windows-mac-linux/>`__, but instead of allocating 30GB of disk space, choose at least 85GB (100GB recommended).
 You can set the username and password both to "quantumrisc".
-After the successful installation of Ubuntu and all tools and projects, about 54 GB are used up.
-In case you selected 60GB, about 6GB are still available for the end user to download and install addtional software.
-During the installation of the tools and projects, the disk will use up to almost 60 GB temporarily.
+After the successful installation of Ubuntu and all tools and projects, about 76 GB are used up.
+In case you selected 85GB, about 9GB are still available for the end user to download and install additional software.
+During the installation of the tools and projects, the disk will use up to almost 80 GB temporarily.

 After the successful installation of `Ubuntu 20.04 LTS <https://releases.ubuntu.com/20.04.1/ubuntu-20.04.1-desktop-amd64.iso>`__ and the `VirtualBox Guest Additions <https://download.virtualbox.org/virtualbox/>`__ on the VM, shutdown the VM and follow the instructions from section :ref:`usage-setting-up-vm`.
 In addition to those instructions, you also have to raise the available memory for the VM to at least 6GB.
 To achieve this, select the VM and enter the *Settings* dialogue: